What the experts say

 Nigel Hetherington reviews some of the research work that has been conducted with a selection of nutritional supplements and stimulant drinks

-Whether it is for personal achievement or to meet international demands the height of the bar facing the athlete continues to rise.
+Whether it is for personal achievement or to meet international demands, the height of the bar facing the athlete continues to rise.
 As a consequence, the search for any means of enhancing performance beyond the dreams of the athlete, yet often only by the slightest of margins prevails.
 Ergogenic aids, whether they are physiological, nutritional, psychological or mechanical, can enable the athlete to achieve unprecedented levels of performance.
-The real issue facing the coach and the performer is not if they should employ ergogenic aids, but which are actually safe and likely to work for them and which are ethical, morally and legally acceptable?
+The real issue facing the coach and the performer is not if they should employ ergogenic aids, but which are safe and likely to work for them and which are ethical, morally and legally acceptable?

 We also have to consider the placebo effect.
 By this, we mean that sometimes we see a response because the athlete knew one was expected.
 Also, if an experiment is insufficiently 'controlled' then the outcome may not have had any bearing on the stimulus.
 For example, athletes who are less trained will generally respond better initially to a new stimulus, e.g. a specific gain in strength, than their well-conditioned counterparts.
 So, unless all our athletes are exactly matched, we are on an uneven playing field from the outset.

-Only the conducting of good science and a history of reproducible findings under well-controlled conditions will truly light the way for the predictable use of some ergogenic aids and draw to a close the lack of clarity that often prevails between fallacy and fact.
+Only the conducting of good science and history of reproducible findings under well-controlled conditions will truly light the way for the predictable use of some ergogenic aids and draw to a close the lack of clarity that often prevails between fallacy and fact.